mosen/ccp-recipes/README.md

 Now run your override recipe and you should see CCP download and build the package!

+## Troubleshooting

+- Most CCP related errors will return a validation error, even though they may be completely unrelated to validation.
+You should check the PDApp.log file to get to the real cause of the problem.

+- You may see an error if there is a new CCP update pending.
+You will need to launch CCP manually to perform the update before you can proceed.

+- CCP will quit immediately if a package with the same version already exists in the output folder.
+This processor should detect the existence of those files and skip packaging if this is the case.

 ## Processor Reference

 ### CreativeCloudFeed